Trigger Regulations for Beaver Trappers

 - Trap in a WMU in the Southern Zone during a closed otter season, and

-- Use a body-gripping trap larger than nine inches (these are "330" size traps)
+- Use a body-gripping trap larger than eight and a half inches (these are "330" size traps)

 How to measure a trap